mdbergmann/knx-conn/README.md

 Which shows the device (individual address) issuing a state change and the target (group-address) plus the value as byte array.

 The byte array is used unless the DPT for individual GAs (group-addresses) is known.
-To provide a mapping for GA->DPT one can setup such a list:
+To provide a mapping for GA->DPT one can setup a list as this:

 ```lisp
 (defparameter *dpt-map*